inthar-raven/delta/README.md

 - The least-squares error formula follows the methodology described in the [Xenharmonic Wiki article](https://en.xen.wiki/w/Delta-rational_chord)
 - All calculations use standard equal temperament cents (1200 cents = octave = frequency ratio of 2)

+### Error Computation

+- **FDR (Fully Delta-Rational):** When no deltas are marked as free, a closed-form solution is used.
+- **PDR (Single free variable)**: Uses a grid search over the reference frequency `x`, computing the optimal free variable value analytically for each `x`.
+This avoids local minima that can occur with alternating optimization.
+- **PDR (Multiple free variables)**: Uses alternating optimization, iterating between:
+  1. Fixing free variables and solving for optimal `x` (closed form)
+  2. Fixing `x` and solving for optimal free variables (closed form)

+The error formula minimizes the sum of squared differences between the target DR chord ratios and the actual chord ratios in the linear (frequency) domain.

 ## Running Locally